photobooth-app/photobooth-docs/docs/setup/qrshareservice.md

-# Share images via QR Code
+# Share via QR Code

 The share service allows users to easily download images on the user's phone.
 The user simply scans the QR code to download.